 Producer Prices Change in Norway averaged 5.43 percent from 2000 until 2021, reaching an all time high of 50.10 percent in August of 2021 and a record low of -18.70 percent in November of 2001.
 This page provides - Norway Producer Prices Change - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Norway Producer Prices Change - data, historical chart, forecasts and calendar of releases - was last updated on September of 2021.

-Producer Prices Change in Norway is expected to be 3.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Producer Prices Change in Norway to stand at 2.30 in 12 months time.
-In the long-term, the Norway Producer Prices Change is projected to trend around 2.20 percent in 2020, according to our econometric models.
+Producer Prices Change in Norway is expected to be 42.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Norway Producer Prices Change is projected to trend around 5.10 percent in 2022 and 2.20 percent in 2023, according to our econometric models.